How to Save “Inspect Element” Changes Permanently

 Another example:

-If you want to change the background color of all elements with a class, for example, named “main”, you’d use the following:
+If you want to change the background color of all items with a class named “main”, you’d do it like this:

 (function() {